-91 In the area of Banking Union, the Draghi report recommended that a minimal step towards completing the Banking Union would be to create a separate jurisdiction for European banks with substantial cross-border operations that would be "country blind" from the regulatory, supervisory and crisis management viewpoints.
+92 In the area of banking union, the Draghi report recommended that a minimal step towards completing the banking union would be to create a separate jurisdiction for European banks with substantial crossborder operations that would be "country blind" from the regulatory, supervisory and crisis management viewpoints.

-the legislative process.
-Still, these options should be explored where they are the best politically feasible option at the current juncture, and where the proposed framework has sufficient prospects of reaping tangible economic benefits.
-It might also be possible to combine a partial harmonisation mechanism with other measures that support consistent implementation of EU rules, administrative simplification, and incentives for cross-border activity.
-In this context, lessons can be learned from the "unitary patent system" which consists of a combination of elements: (i) enhanced cooperation to establish a unitary patent protection; (ii) an international agreement committing participating Member States to establish a common Court with exclusive jurisdiction; and (iii) the principle of a one-stop shop for obtaining and enforcing patents with a single request.
+often treated as precedents for full harmonisation and are therefore subject to similar resistance and scrutiny in the legislative process.
+Still, these options should be explored where they are the best politically feasible option at the current juncture and where the proposed framework has sufficient prospects of reaping tangible economic benefits.
+It might also be possible to combine a partial harmonisation mechanism with other measures that support the consistent implementation of EU rules, administrative simplification and incentives for cross-border activity.
+In this context, lessons can be learned from the "unitary patent system" which consists of a combination of elements: (i) enhanced cooperation to establish a unitary patent protection; (ii) an international agreement committing participating Member States to establish a common court with exclusive jurisdiction; and (iii) the principle of a one-stop shop for obtaining and enforcing patents with a single request.
 While not perfect, this approach represented a step forward given the need for a multi-faceted approach to tackling harmonisation.
-Building on this example, linking a 28th regime with a legal tool that anchors the political commitment of Member States (such as enhanced cooperation or an intergovernmental agreement) could increase the chances of success of creating an attractive regime as opposed to a 28th regime alone.
+Building on this example, linking a 28th regime with a legal tool that anchors the political commitment of Member States (such as enhanced cooperation or an intergovernmental agreement) could increase the chances of successfully creating an attractive regime as opposed to a 28th regime alone.